Veldrovive/MMM-Voice-Commands/README.md

 ## Usage with external modules
 - Voice Commands communicates with other modules through the notification system.<br/>
+- The alert module is automatically utilized if it is present.<br/>
 - Voice Commands was developed in conjunction with [MMM-Page-Selector](https://github.com/Veldrovive/MMM-Page-Selector).
 Two use the two together simply use a command in the following format:<br/>
 `"switch to (the) :page (page)": "PAGE_SELECT"` or `"go to (page) :number": "PAGE_SELECT"`